Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 The sending party flips the signal every 104µs, and the receiving party checks the voltage on the line every 104µs.
 It will still work if this is off by a couple of per cent.
 This sometimes happens with microcontrollers, that have trouble keeping an exact clock.

 The most common baud rates in use are 9600 and 115200.
 Then there are a handful of standard baud rates, such as 19200 and 38400.
 In theory you can use any baud rate, but some interfaces only support the standard baud rates.
+It is also possible to use different baud rates for sending and receiving, although this is pretty rare.

 <img src="/images/uart-logic-680.png" alt="A pulse is 104µs long">

 ### Start, stop and parity bits

-When sending data, the transmitting party usually first sends a start bit, then 8 data bits, followed by a stop bit.
-UART frames consist of a start bit, 7 or 8 data bits, optionally a parity bit and one or two stop bits.
+UART frames consist of a start bit, seven or eight data bits, optionally a parity bit and one or two stop bits.
 By far the most common configuration is to use 8 data bits, no parity bit and one stop bit, or 8N1.
+So the transmitting party first sends a start bit, then eight data bits, followed by a stop bit.

 ### Voltage levels